maxray/speedywunderground/_products/hat.md

 layout: productdetails
 ---

 5 panel cap with Speedy Wunderground logo embroidered on the front panel.
-100% cotton in black, air vents on the side, one size with adjustable strap, available with either a white or purple embroidered logo.
+100% cotton in black, air vents on the side, one size with adjustable strap, available with either a white (sold out) or purple embroidered logo.